 Nullable fields

-transfer_status and the recipient.* fields are null for balance / auto-balance settlements.
+transfer_status and the recipient.* fields are populated only for the bank-account method and are null for all other methods.
 Actor fields (refunded_by, refund_cancelled_by, actor) and account_id may be null.
 Handle null gracefully.Timestamp format & timezone

 Timestamp format & timezone